sknepneklab/SAMoS/README.md

   - SAMoS binary (samos) will be placed in $HOME/samos/bin
   - Examples will be in  $HOME/samos/examples
   - Analysis scripts will be placed in $HOME/samos/analysis
+  - Basic tutorial files will be placed in $HOME/samos/doc/tutorial

 Please make sure to add $HOME/samos/analysis to your PYTHONPATH shell variable and $HOME/samos/bin to the PATH variable.

-*NOTE:* You can change the default installation directory by setting CMAKE_INSTALL_PREFIX variable in step 4.
+**NOTE:** You can change the default installation directory by setting CMAKE_INSTALL_PREFIX variable in step 4.

 ## 6. RUNNING SAMoS